 In the Magistrates’ Court, self-representation is permitted in both criminal matters (under s 328(a) Criminal Procedure Act 2009 (Vic) (“CP Act”)), and civil matters (under s 100(6)(a) Magistrates’ Court Act 1989 (Vic)).

-In this section, the word “tribunal” refers to both Commonwealth tribunals and VCAT.
+In this chapter, the word “tribunal” refers to both Commonwealth tribunals and VCAT.

 In tribunals, self-representation is always permitted.
 In Victoria, the umbrella tribunal is the Victorian Civil and Administrative Tribunal (VCAT).

-There are also various Commonwealth tribunals.
+There are also various Commonwealth tribunals – most of which have been amalgamated with the Administrative Appeals Tribunal.
 In some civil and criminal cases, where family violence or sexual offences are involved, you may not be allowed to represent yourself.
 This is because certain witnesses are “protected” – meaning only a lawyer who has no relationship with the witness is allowed to question them in court.
 The court may say that you have to have a lawyer to question (“cross-examine”) them on your behalf.
 (For this reason it is absolutely essential to get legal advice early in these types of cases.)

 It is critical to decide as soon as possible whether or not you will present your own case to the court or tribunal.
 This decision should be made only after carefully considering your options, and after you have found out what is involved in representing yourself.